casecraftedshop/USBackup/README.md

 # USBackup System

 ## Overview
-The **Networked Backup System** automates the process of backing up data to a USB drive connected to your home Wi-Fi.
+The **USBackup System** automates the process of backing up data to a USB drive connected to your home Wi-Fi.
 It ensures that your important files are securely backed up and easily accessible while utilizing SFTP for remote access.

 ## Features
 - **Automated Backups**: Schedule backups at your preferred frequency.